 What happens to fat we lose:

-• Of course, some of the fat stored in our body turns to waste material that we excrete.
+- Of course, some of the fat stored in our body turns to waste material that we excrete mainly through urine and sweat.

 Fat actually converts to carbon dioxide, and we exhale it.

-Once you get a grip on that fact, along with the idea that cardio exercises raise your heart rate, which in turn gets you to inhaling and exhaling more than normal;
+Once you get a grip on that fact, along with the idea that high calorie burning exercises raise your heart rate, which in turn gets you to inhaling and exhaling more than normal; it’s easy to see why Cardio exercises are essential for losing weight.

 The first thing to know is that you don’t have to be a bodybuilder to use resistance training of any kind.